andrewjamesturner0/pandoc-notes/pandoc_notes.md

 #### Generating the references

-To generate the references with pandoc the bibliograhy file and the citation style file can be pre-specified in the document's yaml header.
+To generate the references with pandoc the bibliography file and the citation style file can be pre-specified in the document's yaml header.
 Or alternatively, using the following flags in the pandoc command: